ucsb-cs184-f24/team10AlcTracker/team/contributions/contrib_maya.md

 ## Graph accuracy

-Due to some merge conflicts, Ivan's contributions were merged under other members' branches and he therefore is reflected at all in the graph.
+Due to some merge conflicts, Ivan's contributions were merged under other members' branches and he therefore isn't reflected at all in the graph.
 Ivan did a significant amount of work and should be credited for it.